Reviews You Can Rely On

 Ease Of Use

 This stove is an excellent example of when technology has been around for long enough for the price to come way down.
 It's a “middle shelf” small canister stove at a “bottom shelf” price.
-We think it is a good value, especially for ultralight backpackers or those who are occasionally out solo for a night or two.
+This featherweight stove is a great value, especially for ultralight backpackers or those who are occasionally out solo for a night or two.
 It's inexpensive enough that it's easy to justify buying it as a second (or third) stove.